 1. The Berlengas

-The Berlengas islands are 10 kilometres off the shores of Portugal, and it takes about half an hour to reach them via boat.
+The Berlengas islands are 10 kilometers off the shores of Portugal, and it takes about half an hour to reach them via boat.
 Once you get there, you will see the islands that were a constant stop-over point for ancient explorers as well as many natural caves and grottoes.
 Fort of the Berlengas is a decidedly unnatural development, but this fort, originally built from the rocks from a demolished monastery, has been transformed into a guest house for the people visiting the island to rest.
 And don’t forget the lighthouse!

 Another thing you shouldn’t forget?
 Skycop.
 If your travels to/in Portugal are ever disrupted by flight delays, cancelled flights or overbooking, let us help you fight for your rights!
 Flight compensations can reach up to €600 – a hefty boost to any tourist’s budget!